SteffenBauer/PocketPuzzles/README.md

 #### Milestones for beta version

-- [ ] Implement custom game type entry screen
+- [ ] Implement custom game parameters entry screen
 - [ ] Implement help screen and/or separate documentation eBook
 - [X] Better color palette for greyscale screen (done for all active games)
-- [ ] Better error visualization suitable for greyscale screen (see ToDo.md)
+- [X] Better error visualization suitable for greyscale screen (done for all active games)
-- [ ] Modify games with dragging for better handling of eInk screen limitations (see ToDo.md)
+- [X] Modify games with dragging for better handling of eInk screen limitations (done for all active games)
-- [ ] B/W texture drawing for games depending on color output (Flood, SameGame, Map)
+- [X] B/W texture drawing for games depending on color output (done for Flood & Guess, Map & SameGame currently deactivated)

 #### For future versions